 - An email telling you malware has been detected on your computer that requires a software download to remove it

-- An email with a link that requires you to provide credentials to view content or confirm your identify by verifying your credit/debit card number.
+- An email with a link that requires you to provide credentials to view content or confirm your identity by verifying your credit/debit card number.

 If you receive any message, the important thing is to stop and think before taking any action and to carefully assess the legitimacy of the request.